-How can stakeholders be involved in determining a site?
+How were stakeholders involved in determining a site?

-The State seeks to identify a site for the research array with minimal negative effects on current ocean users and is committed to working with stakeholders to increase our understanding of the activities and available data.
-This will include collaborative engagement with the fishing industry and other stakeholders over the coming months and partnering with stakeholders on defining research priorities and undertaking cooperative research activities in the future.
-For more information.
+The State sought to identify a site for the research array with minimal negative effects on current ocean users and is committed to working with stakeholders to increase our understanding of the activities and available data.
+The federal government will conduct a separate review process on Maine’s lease application, which GEO will post on its website and notify stakeholders on future opportunities for comment and engagement through that process.
 For more information, see GEO’s website.

 How much data is needed to identify a site for the research array?

 BOEM’s leasing regulations do not have specific data requirements for selecting a site.
 However, BOEM consults with other resource agencies, which will need to make their own determination about impacts and whether the lease meets their regulatory requirements.
 It’s important to note, too, that the data available for federal waters varies, given the type of survey work that has been done and variability of data available.

 This is why the State is engaging others to gather as much information as we can regarding the marine species and wildlife who use or frequent the area, the existing vessel and fishing activity, and undersea information such as substrate and bathymetry.
 Even after a lease is issued, there will be additional monitoring work done prior to construction, in order to increase understanding and knowledge of the site prior to the research array.

 What kind of research will be done in the site?